Mindfulness When Life is Chaotic

 EXHAUSTION!
 They aren’t kidding when they say you’ll be tired after major surgery either.
 I am a high-energy person who doesn’t usually sleep much.
 I average about six hours/night of sleep and my body LIKES it that way!
 When I occasionally take naps they are rarely over 30 minutes and even then I have to be careful they aren’t too late in the day or too long or I may not sleep that night.

-After surgery though, I’d be fine for a while, and then I’d get hit with such strong fatigue it was all I could do to keep my eyes open!
+After my surgeries though, I’d be fine for a while, and then I’d get hit with such strong fatigue it was all I could do to keep my eyes open!
+You literally feel like it’s almost impossible to even raise your arms you’re so exhausted.
 I took two-hour naps!
 That is UNHEARD of for me!
-I was so out of it I didn’t leave the house for a week–normally that would feel unbearable due to getting stir-crazy, I almost didn’t even notice it after surgery.
+I was so out of it I didn’t leave the house for weeks–normally that would feel unbearable due to getting stir-crazy, I almost didn’t even notice it after my surgeries.

 I felt like I lost time.
-I had surgery middle of January.
-From then until early March, I almost felt like time didn’t pass right.
-I was pretty out of it the first two weeks or so due to sleeping a lot and being on the “good” meds.
+I had both surgeries in winter.
+From then until early spring, I almost felt like time didn’t pass right.
+I was pretty out of it the first few weeks or so due to sleeping a lot and being on the “heavy” meds.
 But even after I was more awake and aware, it would feel like time was passing and I almost didn’t even notice.
-I truly don’t know where the winter went!
+I truly don’t know where those winters went!

-It didn’t help that it was an El Niño winter which meant it was almost non-existent in the Black Hills.
-I was in the hospital and on HEAVY pain meds for our short, below-zero cold snap–poor Mr. Trekker got to trek back and forth from the hospital in that!–though the bathroom in my hospital room was on an outside wall and was FREEZING!
+It didn’t help that both were fairly mild winters (as is increasingly becoming the case in the Black Hills).
+Coincidentally, both times I was in the hospital, having surgery and on HEAVY pain meds for our short, below-zero cold snaps.
+For my first surgery poor, Mr. Trekker got to trek back and forth from the hospital in -20 temps!–this didn’t affect me so much though the bathroom in my hospital room was on an outside wall and was FREEZING!
 (I had a nice, window view though!)

 When we’re in these situations there isn’t much we can do but accept our circumstances and hang on for the ride.
 We don’t have to like it, but so much of life is just dealing with things that happen to us that are out of our control.